 The name Parua Bay means "The Bay of Two Pa" which historically is thought to refer to Motukiore Island (near Headland Farm Park) and the Nook Headland.
 Parua Bay's first school opened in 1871 on Owhiwa Road (Mt Tiger) and relocated to its present site in 1872.

-Parua Bay School operates a House Whanau system; all students enrolled are attached to one of our Whanau Houses, Manaia, Motukiore, Pakikaikutu and Taihika.
+Parua Bay School operates a House Whanau system; all students enrolled are attached to one of our Whanau Houses - Manaia, Motukiore, Pakikaikutu and Taika.
 Students compete for their house in a range of sporting and academic competitions throughout the year.

 Within the school’s current physical boundaries there is a hall, administration block, several classroom blocks, sports sheds, hard covered courts, playgrounds, sandpits, library, a special needs room, swimming pool and sports fields.
 The school has a pathway linking it to our Enviro area and the local estuary, making it a haven for various fauna.
 A community sports field will also be developed adjacent to the School within the next 2 years.
 The local Play Centre and Kindergarten reside on school property, along with an after-school care and holiday programme (SKIDS).
 Across the road from the school is the Parua Bay Day care.